 - (a) That the applicant intends to occupy one (1) of the housing units as their principal residence for a minimum of three (3) years from the date of approval.
-This requirement does not apply when the applicant is a "community land trust" or a "qualified nonprofit corporation" as the same are defined in the Revenue and Taxation Code. - (b) That the uses shall be limited to residential uses. - (c) That any rental of any unit created by the lot split shall be for a minimum of thirty-one (31) days. - (d) That the site is not eligible for any street parking permits.

-(e) That the maximum number of units to be allowed on the parcels is two (2), including but not limited to units otherwise allowed pursuant to density bonus provisions, accessory dwelling units, junior accessory dwelling units, or units allowed pursuant to Article IV (Special Regulations for Unique Uses), Article 4, Division 4 (Urban Dwelling Units) of this Code.
+This requirement does not apply when the applicant is a "community land trust" or a "qualified nonprofit corporation" as the same are defined in the Revenue and Taxation Code. - (b) That the uses shall be limited to residential uses. - (c) That any rental of any unit created by the lot split shall be for a minimum of thirty-one (31) days. - (d) That the site is not eligible for any street parking permits. - (e) That the maximum number of units to be allowed on the parcels is two (2), including but not limited to units otherwise allowed pursuant to density bonus provisions, accessory dwelling units, junior accessory dwelling units, or units allowed pursuant to Article IV, Division 4 (Urban Dwelling Units) of this Code.

-26-359 Building official Denial [Source: 20-125]
+26-362 Building official Denial